 - CMPSC 284 Mobile Computing (Belding)

-- ED202F Literacy in the Information Age (Lundsford)
+- ED 202F Literacy in the Information Age (Lunsford, Bazerman)

 - POLS 267 Political Communication (Bimber)

-* Note: New courses may be added to this list by consent of the Information Technology and Society Faculty.
 Students may also submit a Course Petition for the acceptance of another graduate course in substitution for one on the approved list.
+Some examples of courses that have been approved in the past include SOC248MA, ESM 262, ESM 267, TMP 281, TMP 282, GLOBL 222, PSTAT 231, PSTAT 235.
+Course Petition forms are available on the forms page.
 Petitions must be reviewed and approved by the iT&S Faculty Executive Steering Committee.
-Submit petitions to the CITS office, 1310 SS&MS.
+Submit petitions to the CITS office, 1310 SS&MS or via email to the CITS Director of Education.

 This is a tentative schedule of classes based on projected course offerings published by each department.
 This list may change and may not reflect all iT&S required courses that will be taught this year in every department, so please contact the relevant department to confirm if and when a specific required class that you are interested in taking is being offered.